 Based on the committee's preferred assumptions, the ICER was between £114,956 per QALY gained using the company's EQ‑5D utility values and £155,750 per QALY gained using utility values based on the total population from Rentz et al. (2014) using the committee's preferred discount rate of 3.5%.
 The results of the cost–utility analysis incorporating a 1.5% discount rate were between £60,908 and £86,118 per QALY gained.
 These results are associated with the company's list price and do not include the company's confidential commercial arrangement.

-4.39 The committee understood that the interim process and methods of the highly specialised technologies programme (2017) specifies that a most plausible ICER of below £100,000 per QALY gained for a highly specialised technology is normally considered an effective use of NHS resources.
+4.39 The committee understood that NICE's interim process and methods of the highly specialised technologies programme (2017) specifies that a most plausible ICER of below £100,000 per QALY gained for a highly specialised technology is normally considered an effective use of NHS resources.
 For a most plausible ICER above £100,000 per QALY gained, judgements about the acceptability of the highly specialised technology as an effective use of NHS resources must take account of the magnitude of the incremental therapeutic improvement, as revealed through the number of additional QALYs gained and by applying a 'QALY weight'.
 It understood that a weight between 1 and 3 can be applied when the QALY gain is between 10 and 30 QALYs.
 The committee discussed the QALY gains associated with voretigene neparvovec.
 It noted that, in the scenarios considered most plausible, the QALY gain was between 12.1 and 17.7.
 The committee noted that the difference in QALY gains was associated with the use of alternative utility values.
 It recalled the considerable uncertainty around these values and the duration of treatment effect.
 The committee therefore concluded that voretigene neparvovec met the criteria for a QALY weight of 1.2.
 The committee was satisfied that voretigene neparvovec would offer significant QALY gains, and therefore applied this weighting in its consideration of its value for money.

 Impact of the technology beyond direct health benefits and on the delivery of the specialised service